 Experienced and with a good knowledge of how the European system works

-Our ability to combine legal, economic, social and political arguments ensured that on 19 October 2018, the European Commission cleared the funding – under EU State aid rules – for the construction of the southern part of the E65 motorway.
+Our ability to combine legal, economic, social and political arguments ensured the approval of the entire project under the EU State aid rules.
+The European Commission cleared the funding for the construction of the southern part of the motorway.
+Later, the European Commission cleared the path for the construction of the northern section of the E65.